matiu/diveintobitcoin.com/README.md

 First, bitcoin is a *protocol*, which means it is a way of going about doing something.
 Another example of a protocol is driving on the right side of the road.
-This is a way of going about doing something (driving on the street) that, so long as other people do things this way (such as driving on the right side rather than the left side), it all works out.
+This is a way of going about doing something (driving on the street), where so long as other people do things this way (such as driving on the right side rather than the left side), it all works out.
 Other important examples of protocols are: the internet, email, the web, using gold as money, and using dollars as money.

 Like gold and dollars, bitcoin is a protocol for *storing and transmitting value*.
 So long as other people value bitcoins, they store value, just like gold and dollars, and you can also transmit this value to other people (by sending them bitcoins), just like gold and dollars.

 Unlike gold, however, you do not need to be physically near someone to transmit bitcoins to them.
-Bitcoins can't be sent at nearly instant speeds between any two places on the planet.
+Bitcoins can be sent at nearly instant speeds between any two places on the planet.
 Bitcoin is therefore *independent of location*.

 And unlike dollars, you do not have to trust a central authority to maintain balances (like banks or the Federal Reserve).
 If you have dollars in a bank account, you are trusting that the bank really has the dollars.